New Haven Addiction Treatment Resources

 Multiple factors impact the cost of your rehab from heroin.
 Factors include the state, the length of your stay, whether or not you received medical detox, and the amenities.

 Insurance also plays a role in accessing treatment.
-Many facilities, including our heroin rehab program in New Haven, CT, accept multiple insurance providers.
+Many facilities, including our heroin rehab programs in New Hampshire, accept multiple insurance providers.
 Our list of insurance providers includes:

 - AllWays Health Partners (formerly Neighborhood Health Plan of MA)